Shubhr457/Backend-App-shortenURL/README.md

 - **Express.js**: Web application framework for Node.js to create the backend server.
 - **Mongoose**: ODM (Object Data Modeling) library for MongoDB and Node.js.
 - **MongoDB Compass**: GUI for managing and interacting with the MongoDB database.
+- **EJS**: Embedded JavaScript templates for rendering the frontend.
 - **Postman**: API client for testing and debugging the application.

 ## Installation